timescale/docs/timescaledb/getting-started/add-data.md

     );
     ```

-1. We provide CSV files for accessing the data.
-Download the CSV files (in ZIP format)
+1. Download the following CSV files (in ZIP format).
+There are two files with company information and real-time stock trades for one month.
-    below.

     Download CSV: <tag type="download">[stock_data_real_time.zip](https://s3.amazonaws.com/assets.timescale.com/docs/downloads/)</tag>

-1. After unzipping the files, use the following commands to insert the data into your
+1. After unzipping the files, use the following `psql` commands to insert the data into your
     TimescleDB instance.
-The code assumes your tables are in the current directory:
+The code assumes your CSV files are in the current directory:

     ```sql
     -- copy data from stocks_real_time.csv into stocks_real_time table